hotspoons/robot-remote/README.md

 ## Configuration

 Currently, configuration is set by modifying values in control/config.py.
-I will add the option to create an external configuration file soon...
+I will add the option to create an external configuration file soon.

+If you only want to hook up a gamepad (hopefully wireless) to your robot and drive it around, change the value of Config.mode from "Mode.SERVER" to "Mode.LOCAL".

+You may need to update AXIS_MAP and ACTIONS_MAP to correspond to the correct axes and actions on your controller.

 ## Installing as a startup service